Cross-Country Routes icon.

 Bike Path Overview

-The Saejae Bicycle Path gains its name from the Mungyeong Saejae Pass, the highest point of the Great Yeongnam Road, which connected Hanseong (Seoul), the capital of the Joseon Dynasty (1392 ~ 1897), to Dongnae (Busan) on the peninsula’s southeast tip.
+The Saejae Bicycle Path gains its name from the Mungyeong Saejae Pass, the highest point of the Great Yeongnam Road.
+The ancient highway connected Hanseong (Seoul), the capital of the Joseon Dynasty (1392 ~ 1897), to the southeastern Yeongnam Region (영남; Gyeongsang Provinces) and Dongnae (Busan).

 The Course

-The 100-kilometer-long Saejae Bicycle Path begins (sort of) where the Hangang Bicycle Path left off: Tangeumdae Park (충주탄금대; certification center) in Chungju City.
+The 100-kilometer-long Saejae Bicycle Path begins (sort of) where the Hangang Bicycle Path left off: Tangeumdae Park (충주탄금대; map; certification center) in Chungju City (충주시; map).

-The route snakes through rock-faced valleys and along the Dal (달천), then Seokmundong (석문동천) Streams as they trickle from Sobaek Range mountaintops.
+The bike path snakes through rock-faced valleys and along the Dal Stream (달천; map) and Seokmundong Stream (석문동천; map) as they trickle from the Sobaek mountaintops.

-Just outside of Chungju, ride by Sujupal Peak (수주팔봉), a rock wall lined with spires and punctuated with a short waterfall and suspension bridge.
+Just outside of downtown Chungju City, ride by Sujupalbong Peak (수주팔봉; map), a rock wall lined with spires and punctuated by a short waterfall and suspension bridge.

-The bike road climbs uphill to Suanbo Township (수안보면; certification center), known for its hot springs, then ascends Sojo Pass (소조령; 380 m).
+The route climbs to Suanbo Township (수안보면; map; certification center), known for hot springs, then ascends Sojo Pass (소조령; map; 380 m), the first of two major climbs.

-Roll by Suok Pokpo Falls (수옥폭포) as you descend into Yeonpung Village (연풍면).
-This Catholic Church adorned settlement also marks the start of the Ocheon Bicycle Path, which runs westward towards the Geum River.
+After the big climb, roll by Suok Pokpo Falls and descend into Yeonpung Village (연풍면; map).
+This mountain settlement holds a Catholic holy site and the start of the Ocheon Bicycle Path, which runs westward towards the Geum River and Geumgang Bike Path

-From Yeonpung Village, climb the Ihwa Pass (이화령; 539 m; certification center) the longest and tallest incline of all Korea’s certification paths.
+From Yeonpung Village, climb Ihwa Mountain Pass (이화령; map; 539 m; certification center).
+This ascent is the longest and tallest among Korea’s certification paths.

-Along the way, you’ll pass Jinnamgyoban Area (진남교반), a horseshoe river bend, which hosts a historic fortress, walking trail, and the closed Buljeong Station (불정역; certification center).
+Land on the Yeong River (영강; map) and cycle through the Jinnamgyoban Area (진남교반; map), a horseshoe bend in the river.
+This section hosts a historic fortress, an ancient walking trail, and the repurposed Buljeong Station (불정역; map; certification center).

-From Jeomchon, the cycling route chugs 20 kilometers down the Yeong River until it spills into the Nakdong River.
+From Jeomchon, the bike path continues for another 20 kilometers along the Yeong River until it spills into the Nakdong River (낙동강; map).

-Sangpung Bridge (상풍교; certification center) marks the end of Saejae.
-The Cross-Country Route continues onto the Nakdonggang Bicycle Path.
+Sangpung Bridge (상풍교; map; certification center) marks the end.
+The Nakdonggang Bicycle Path continues the Cross-Country Route to the finish line in Busan.

 Municipalities

-Approaching from the south?
-From Yeonpung Village (연풍면), the climb starts from a lower base, but spreads over a longer distance.
+Approaching from the south — Incheon to Busan?
+From Yeonpung Village, the ascent starts from a lower base, but spreads over a longer distance.

 The view from the top?
 Thick tree lines with glimpses of nearby hills and mountains (road view).

-If you’re cycling Incheon to Busan, Ihwa’s uphill ascent starts from Yeonpung (234 m) and follows a zig-zagging mountain road five kilometers to the pass’ summit (539 m; directions).
+Are you cycling south — Incheon to Busan?
+Ihwa’s uphill ascent starts at 234-meters above sea level.
+It follows a zig-zagging mountain road 5 kilometers to the summit (539 m; directions).

-Traveling north?
-Begin the climb from the edge of Mungyeong Town (226 m) and follow a set of switchbacks to the top (539 m; directions).
+Traveling north — Busan to Incheon?
+Begin the climb from Mungyeong Town, 226 meters above sea level.
+Follow switchbacks to the top (539 m; directions).

 Bike Path Types

-The Saejae Bike Path runs on roads.
-Only the opening and ending stages — around downtown Chungju and Mungyeong City’s Jeomchon Neighborhoods — offer protected bike paths.
+The Saejae Bike Path mostly travels on rural roads.
+Only the opening and ending stages offer protected bike paths — around downtown Chungju and Mungyeong City’s Jeomchon Neighborhoods.

 Country Roads, Take Me Home

-Scared of riding roads with hulking metal machines?
+Riding country roads with metal machines sounds intimidating?
 I don’t blame you.
-However, two route companions make things a little easier:
+However, two route companions make cycling a little safer:

 Certification

 Collect all stamps and receive the Saejae Bike Path certification.
-The route also counts towards the Cross-Country and Grand Slam certifications.
+The bike path also counts towards the Cross-Country and Grand Slam certifications.

 Certification Centers